ddnexus/elastics-doc/source/doc/4-flex-model/2-ActiveRecord-And-Mongoid-Integration.md

 end
 {% endhighlight %}

 In this example we set the elasticsearch `index` and `type` explicitly, but we could also omit that and let Flex use the defaults.
 For example if your application uses just one index named `'forum'`, and you set it in the initializer file, you can omit to declare it in all models.
-Also the default type for the model class `Post` is `'post'`, so again you can omit to delare it explicitly {% see 2.2.4 %} and `Model.flex.type` in Modules for more details about defaults).
+Also the default type for the model class `Post` is `'post'`, so again you can omit to delare it explicitly {% see 2.2.4, 4.4.2#class_methods %}.

 ### elasticsearch Parent/Children Relations